Nutrition and Body Image Counseling

 What Nutrition & Body Image Counseling Looks Like

-After your initial session, we’ll typically meet weekly.
-In follow-up sessions, we’ll talk about your “wins” and observations since last session, explore what you’d like to talk about or walk away with from today’s session, and together, decide upon a piece of “homework” you’d like to explore until we next meet.
+If you decide that you’d like to move forward in working together after the assessment and recommendation process, nutrition and body image counseling sessions will be tailored to your needs.
+Given that, we will typically always discuss your “wins” and observations since last session, explore what you’d like to talk about or walk away with from our present session, and together, decide upon a piece of “homework” you’d like to explore until we next meet.

 Unlimited Email Support